7 tips for hiring the right workers’ comp lawyer near you

 One of the most important factors to consider when looking for the best work injury lawyers is the experience level of an attorney.
 When it comes to experience, focus on how long a lawyer has been in practice, but also whether or not the focus of the attorney is on workplace injury cases.

-Lawyers who practice in the workers’ compensation field have a number of advantages over those who do not.
-For example, they are familiar with the judges who may hear your case at court and know their proclivities.
+Lawyers who exclusively practice in the workers’ compensation field also have a number of advantages over those who do not.
+For example, they are familiar with the judges who may hear your case at court and already have established a good relationship with them.
 Additionally, they may know the adjuster or the attorney representing the insurance company and be familiar with their game plan and how they prosecute cases.

 You will not get the same level of knowledge from a general legal practitioner (or even an attorney who only does civil litigation) as you would from an attorney who exclusively represents injured workers.
 Ask any prospective attorney what types of cases they handle.
 If their response includes more than just workers’ compensation, move on.